OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114SoftwareTesting.rst

    A common mistake is to place ``Test`` at the front of the name instead of the end, so always double-check your test class names.

-To create a test class in BlueJ, right-click on the class you want to test and choose "Create Test Class" from the menu.
-BlueJ will create a new test class with the correct name for you.
+To create a test class in Eclipse, right-click on the class you want to test in the Package Explorer view and choose **New -> JUnit Test Case** from the menu.

+.. odsafig:: Images/eclipse-new-test-class.png
+   :align: center

+Eclipse will automatically name the new class following our convention.
+In the "New JUnit Test Case" dialog, be sure to:

+*  Select **New JUnit 3 test** near the top.
+*  Select the appropriate **superclass:**
+  * Use ``student.micro.TestCase`` for jeroo-based projects ("micro-world" projects), or
+  * Use ``student.TestCase`` for non-jeroo projects.
+* Check the box to **Generate comments**.

 Since our class is a Jeroo class, be sure to add the following import statements at the top.
 Import statements are how we say we